sonyarianto/pocketbase-docker/README.md

 Credits to [Gani Georgiev](https://github.com/ganigeorgiev) who created Pocketbase, it's great piece of software.

-## Notes
+## Technical Notes

 - Read the `Dockerfile`.
 That's the core file to build the image.
 - Pocketbase will expose port `8090` inside the container.
+- Pocketbase will use volume called `pocketbase-volume` for data persistent storage.
+- Pocketbase will use `/app/data/pb_data` to store data and `/app/data/pb_public` to store data that public facing to users, such as HTML, CSS, images, JS etc.
 - Update `POCKETBASE_VERSION` on `Dockerfile` to the latest version.
 See the latest version number at at https://github.com/pocketbase/pocketbase/releases.
 I will try to update the version number as often as I can.

 ## Docker Compose (typical scenario, for general purpose)

-This is for you that need to quickly spin up Pocketbase and run on localhost.
+This is for you that need to quickly spin up Pocketbase and run on your host (localhost or on cloud).
 You can adjust it.
 As you can see, I define `networks` and `volumes` to make data persistent if you stop the container.

 ```
 version: '3.8'